Why Have a Family Mission Statement?

 Businesses write mission statements to surprise, inspire, and transform their business.
 They provide a clearly stated purpose of the business and the goals for succeeding.
 A good business mission statement determines direction and focuses the company’s future.
-It can be a template for decision making and a basis for alignment.
+It can be a template for decision-making and a basis for alignment.
 These attributes can be valuable for a high-net-worth family whose wealth is passing from generation to generation thus ensuring the next generation understands the responsibility of their wealth.

 What is a Family Mission Statement?

-A family mission statement should address who your family is in terms of values which will articulate a shared sense of purpose.
+A family mission statement should address who your family is in terms of values that will articulate a shared sense of purpose.
 A good family mission statement should give guidance for future generations by addressing the direction of the family’s philanthropic ideals while leaving room for future generations to interpret those ideals through their individual perspectives.
-This will allow the mission statement to remain relevant through future generations.
+This will allow the mission statement to remain relevant to future generations.

 How to Get Started on a Family Mission Statement

-Family meetings offer a wonderful opportunity to bring a family closer across mulitple generations.
+Family meetings offer a wonderful opportunity to bring a family closer across multiple generations.
 Having family meetings at regular intervals can provide a transparent, open, and honest opportunity to discuss ideas, roles, and philosophy before issues arise.
 Regular meetings may make it easier for families to discuss difficult topics.

 The first meeting should define roles and responsibilities, the general purpose of the meetings, and ground rules so that everyone is heard.
-Also, discussing decision making and governance is important to maintain consensus thus ensuring a family’s success and happiness.
+Also, discussing decision-making and governance is important to maintain consensus thus ensuring a family’s success and happiness.

 You may want to use a third-party professional who can help facilitate your first couple of meetings, that way you start off on the right foot and recognize best practices.
 Professionals most commonly used are attorneys, financial planners, and family business consultants.